joakim/calendar/README.md

 ### Proposed epoch

-The midnight closest to the northward equinox of the Human Era epoch of the [Holocene Calendar](https://en.wikipedia.org/wiki/Holocene_calendar), 10001 BC, maintaining a reference to the currently dominant [Anno Domini](https://en.wikipedia.org/wiki/Anno_Domini) (HE 12020 = AD 2020).
+The midnight closest to the northward equinox of the Human Era epoch of the [Holocene Calendar](https://en.wikipedia.org/wiki/Holocene_calendar), 10001 BC, maintaining a reference to the currently dominant [Anno Domini](https://en.wikipedia.org/wiki/Anno_Domini) (12020 HE = 2020 AD).

 ## Proposed notation